 You must also self-isolate if you are told to do so by NHS Test and Trace, for example if you have come into contact with someone who has tested positive.
 This remains the law, regardless of your vaccination status.

-If you test positive you will still need to self-isolate regardless of your vaccination status or age.
+If you test positive for COVID-19 you will still need to self-isolate regardless of your vaccination status or age.
 When self-isolating, follow the stay-at-home guidance.
 This will help reduce the risk of spreading COVID-19 to other members of your household and community.
 You must stay at home at all times and not have contact with other people.
 There are only very limited circumstances when you do not have to do this, such as seeking medical assistance.
 If you do leave your home during your period of self-isolation for a permitted reason, you should maintain social distancing and keep 2 metres apart from other people.

 Test twice a week even if you don’t have symptoms